SecretFoundation/docs/docs/dev/learn-by-doing-tutorial1.md

 ### Generating our project

-To generate a new project we follow the directions from the [Secret Pathway Tutorial 5](https://learn.figment.io/network-documentation/secret/tutorials/5.-writing-and-deploying-your-first-secret-contract#generate-the-smart-contract-project), however we choose a new name, in this case `reminder`.
+To generate a new project we follow the directions from the [Secret Contracts](https://docs.scrt.network/dev/secret-contracts.html), however we choose a new name, in this case `reminder`.

 ```rust
 cargo generate --git https://github.com/scrtlabs/secret-template --name reminder